shankarmachiraju/Rest_API_Using_Django/README.md

 ## PROJECT SUMMARY:
-REST APIs are built utilizing Python Django framework and Mysql DB.
+Building REST APIs using Python Django framework and Mysql DB.

 It contains the below mentioned endpoints:
 - a GET '/math'